Shoot was a marketplace website for connecting photographers with customers that want to book high quality photoshoot experiences.

 We also saw that our initial assumption of Shoot being used on desktop was wrong and that most our customers were mostly college students who were discovering Shoot through Instagram.
 So the mobile site had to function perfectly and deliver flawless experience to our customers.

 We wanted to keep this experience very simple.
 Our customers wanted to see the photographer's portfolio, the prices, and what they are getting for the price.
-Our photographers sent us their hourly rates at first, but we worked with them to create packages with certain perks, since that is what our customers were looking for
+Our photographers sent us their hourly rates, because that was how they operated.
+We worked with them and created packages that were beneficial to both parties

 Asking users more targeted questions.